whiteheaddmark/Technology-Inventory/README.md

 # DMS Technology Inventory
-The NRAO DMS Technology Inventory is based on the [Thoughtworks Radar](https://www.thoughtworks.com/radar/faq-and-more).
+The DMS Technology Inventory is based on the [Thoughtworks Radar](https://www.thoughtworks.com/radar/faq-and-more).
 The radar tracks blips which are organized into two categories: quadrants and rings.

 ## Blips
 A blip is a technology or technique that plays a role in software development.